 As a kid, I always had a knack for making classmates break into laughter while class was in session — earning myself 1000-word essays as punishment on almost a weekly basis.
 I now realize just how far this hard-learned skill has taken me throughout my life, from earning an undergraduate degree in History from New Jersey City University, to my current job as a writer.
 My aim is cover all the aspects that make iOS and Android devices so wonderful to use — without sounding biased or pretentious.

 I have a BA in English writing and women and gender studies from Hunter College.
 I'm a former University of Virginia Semester at Sea student, and also a USAC student from Christ University in Bangalore, India.
 I've traveled to over 45 countries around the globe — from Morocco to Myanmar — and my most recent trip was a two-year stay in the South of India.
 I’m an avid reader of literary fiction, former drama student at A.W.
 Dreyfoos School of the Arts, and an Instagram enthusiast.

 I am a writer and media producer from New York City.
 I studied Film and Television at NYU.
 I previously worked at Apple as a Technical Specialist, and at NYU as an audio technician.
 I love TV, movies, video games, news-binging, and finding the best tacos in NYC.

 I am a writer currently getting my BA in English and Theatre Arts at Rowan University.
 I am an avid reader and news junkie with an interest ranging from politics to the latest app innovation to the incredible developments happening in the automotive industry, like Apple Car.
 My passion for writing comes from a desire to tell stories in any fashion.
 I love all things social media, but especially twitter.

-I have a Bachelor's in computer science from New York City College of Technology.
+I got my Bachelors in Computer Science from New York City College of Technology.
 My fascination with Android began when I realized Samsung was decent at hardware and subpar at software.
 I've now been building, developing, and modifying Android for six years.